-• In-class participation and assessment 20% • Coursework/seminar presentations 80%
+• Coursework/seminar presentations 80%

 RENT6008 ELECTRICAL INTEGRATION OF RENEWABLES

 The integration of generators powered from renewable energy sources is fundamentally similar to that of fossil-fuelled generators and is based on the same principles; but, renewable energy sources are often intermittent and dispersed (large numbers of relatively small generators) and these factors must be considered.
 This module applies the well-established principles of electrical engineering to the subject of integrating generators powered from renewable energy sources into electrical power systems, small and large.